Tobias-Kohn/PyFOPPL/README.md

 [Frank Wood](http://www.robots.ox.ac.uk/~fwood/),
 Jan-Willem van de Meent, and Brooks Paige.

+The package takes FOPPL-code as input and creates a graph-based model for it.

+Please note that this is a work in progress and by no means complete, yet.

 ## Usage

 You might have a FOPPL-model such as the following, saved as